fangwei123456/spikingjelly/README.md

 ## CUDA-Enhanced Neuron

+SpikingJelly provides two backends for multi-step neurons (read [Tutorials](#Tutorials) for more details).
+You can use the user-friendly `torch` backend for easily codding and debugging, and use `cupy` backend for faster training speed.

-SpikingJelly provides two versions of spiking neurons:  user-friendly PyTorch version and high-speed CUDA version.
-The followed figure compares execution time of different LIF neurons:
+The followed figure compares execution time of two backends of Multi-Step LIF neurons:

 <img src="./docs/source/_static/tutorials/clock_driven/11_cext_neuron_with_lbl/exe_time_fb.png" alt="exe_time_fb"  />

+To use the `cupy` backend, please install [CuPy](https://docs.cupy.dev/en/stable/install.html).
+Note that the `cupy` backend only supports GPU, while the `torch` backend supports both CPU and GPU.

 ## Device Supports